AvaloniaUI/Avalonia/docs/intro.md

 ![](screen.png)

-## PerspexProperty ##
+## AvaloniaProperty ##

-PerspexProperty is the equivalent of WPF's DependencyProperty.
+AvaloniaProperty is the equivalent of WPF's DependencyProperty.

 I'm not a big fan of DependencyProperty.
 My first thought was that I'd rather not have something like this at all and just use basic INPC but DPs give you two important features: Inheritance and